JustinMShea/phoenixdown/README.md

 ### `index.Rmd`

 This file contains all the meta information that goes at the beginning of your document.
-You'll need to edit this to put your name in, the title of your thesis, etc.
+You'll need to edit this to put your name on the first page, the title of your thesis, etc.

 ### `01-chap1.Rmd`, `02-chap2.Rmd`, etc.